 Eat a Low-Salt Diet

-Your body needs some salt to function properly, but most of us consume much more salt than we need.
-Because salt attracts and holds water, a low-salt diet helps to reduce the amount of fluid that builds up in your blood, heart, lungs, legs, and feet.
+Your body needs some salt to function properly, but most of us take in much more salt than we need.
+Salt attracts and holds water.
+Therefore, a low-salt diet helps to reduce the amount of fluid that builds up in your blood, heart, lungs, legs, and feet.

-- Avoid salty snack foods such as chips, pretzels, and salted nuts.
+- Avoid snack foods such as chips, pretzels, and salted nuts.

-- Avoid prepared, canned, and fast foods, as well as bakery and deli items, which are all high in salt.
+- Avoid prepared, canned, and fast foods, as well as bakery and deli items, which are often high in salt.

-- Read the labels to see how much salt prepared foods contain, and buy “low sodium” products.
+- Read the labels and buy “low sodium” products.

-- Try to cook your own meals as much as possible, so you can control the amount of salt in your food.
+- Try to cook your own meals as much as possible.
+This allows you to control the amount of salt in your food.

-- Take the salt shaker off your table and choose low-sodium ketchup, mustard, mayonnaise, and other condiments.
-Since sodium content varies widely, read the labels before you buy.
+- Take the salt shaker off your table.
+Choose low-sodium ketchup, mustard, mayonnaise, and other condiments.

-- When you eat out, order salads, steamed vegetables, grilled poultry or fish, and avoid dressings and sauces.
+- When you eat out, order salads, steamed vegetables, and grilled poultry or fish.
+Avoid dressings and sauces.

 Watch Your Weight

-If you have heart failure, weigh yourself daily and record your weight every day.
-Call your healthcare professional if you gain more than two pounds in one day.
-Such quick weight gain is usually a sign of fluid buildup, and you may need to adjust your medications to rid your body of extra fluid.
+If you have heart failure, your healthcare provider may recommend that you weigh yourself and record your weight every day.
+Weigh yourself in the morning without clothes, after going to the bathroom but before eating.
+This is called your “dry weight,” and it is based on the home scale, not the office scale.
+Call your healthcare provider if you gain or lose more than two to three pounds in one day.
+Such quick changes in weight are usually a sign of fluid buildup, and you may need to adjust your medications to rid your body of extra fluid.